machengcheng2016/Subspace-Prompt-Learning/README.md

 cd Dassl.pytorch
 python setup.py develop
 ```
-Then go to the `./CoOp` directory and run `pip install -r requirements.txt` to make a few more packages required by CLIP.
+Then go to the `./CoOp` directory and run `pip install -r requirements.txt` to install a few more packages required by CLIP.

 Follow [DATASETS.md](https://github.com/machengcheng2016/Subspace-Prompt-Learning/blob/main/CoOp/DATASETS.md) to install the datasets.